-A Workforce Reference Group with trades unions, professional organisations and staff representatives has been set up to contribute to develop and deliver an effective engagement plan for staff working within NHSGGC and within the health and social care partnerships.
+A Workforce Reference Group with trades unions, professional organisations and staff representatives will also be set up to contribute to an effective engagement plan for staff working within NHSGGC and within the health and social care partnerships.

-The overarching national strategies are all evidence based and drawn from best practice and experience from across the globe.
+The national Scottish Government blueprint to which we are working is drawn from best practice from across the globe....

 This evidence can help us understand what works best to ensure we deliver safe, effective, person centred and sustainable services for our people.